-While the COVID-19 vaccine is currently available in all states, availability is limited and will be phased out to priority groups determined by each individual state.
-For the general public, Massachusetts is expecting to start vaccinations as early as April; however other states are anticipating this will be closer to June and beyond.
+While COVID-19 vaccines are currently available in all states, availability continues to be limited and priority groups’ eligibility is still being determined by each individual state.
 Use the following resources to stay in the know on the coronavirus vaccine timeline in your state:

 Once you receive the vaccine, the CDC has developed a smartphone app called v-safe that you can download to help monitor your health and remind you when you’re due for your second dose.

-7. Is the vaccine safe?
+7. Are the vaccines safe?
 Are there side effects?

 After you’ve been vaccinated, you can use the CDC’s v-safe app to get personalized health check-ins and report any side effects.
 If needed, a CDC professional will follow up to get additional information.

 8. What about new strains or “variants?”
-Will this vaccine protect me against them?
+Will a vaccine protect me against them?

-Dr. Toro further explains that “if the variants mutate more and the vaccines become ineffective, then these mRNA vaccines can be ‘re-tooled’ within 6-8 weeks to work specifically against the variants.”
+Dr. Toro further explains that “if the variants mutate more and the vaccines become ineffective, then these mRNA vaccines can be ‘retooled’ within six to eight weeks to work specifically against the variants.”
 A “booster” shot against these variants is currently being tested for the mRNA vaccines.

-Since the vaccine is so new, it’s unclear how long it will last until more data becomes available.
+Since the vaccines are so new, it’s unclear how long they will last until more data becomes available.
 That said, early data suggests that most people will be protected for at least eight months, and perhaps longer.